viktorvishyn369/PhotoSync/README.md

 - Install PhotoSync Server on the remote machine (headless is recommended).
 - Enable HTTPS (TLS) on the remote server so traffic is encrypted end-to-end.
-- In the mobile app (Remote), enter the server public IP address only (IP only — no http(s)://, no port, no domain).
-The app will use HTTPS for the connection.
+- In the mobile app (Remote), enter the server public host only (IP address or domain name only — no http(s)://, no port, no path).
+- The app connects as `https://<host>:3000` for Remote.

 ---